The Basics of Creating Great Panel Webinars

 2. Will you meet digitally or in person?

-Right now, it’s probably going to be entirely digital, but note that prior to the global COVID-19 pandemic, many panel webinars had the speakers and moderator in the room together.
-This helps give the webinar a more conversational style since the speakers are interacting with each other.
+Right now, it will probably be entirely digital, but note that before the pandemic, many panel webinars had the speakers and moderator in the room together.
+This helps give the webinar a more conversational style since the speakers interact.

 3. Introduce the speakers and moderator to each other and exchange contact info.

-Have them share their high-level background and experience on the topic and any specialties they may have that are also related to the topic.
+Have them share their high-level background and experience on the topic and any specialties they may have related to the topic.
 This helps determine who speaks on certain topics and who can answer questions in the Q&A.

 4. Highlight any key topics that need to be covered or avoided in the discussion.

-With trends constantly changing there may be certain items you want to ensure are covered or avoided in the conversation.
+With trends constantly in flux, there may be certain items you want to ensure are covered or avoided in the conversation.
 Make everyone aware of this as early on as possible.

 If there is enough time, create a rough outline of the road you’d like the conversation to take.
 The speakers and moderator can divvy up topics to discuss and make plans to chat again with a more detailed outline.
-If there isn’t enough time for this, plan a sidebar meeting with the necessary team members to go over the topics at a later time.
+If there isn’t enough time for this, plan a sidebar meeting with the necessary team members to review the topics later.

 5. Determine air time, replays and on-demand.

-Since all events are digital for the time being, you need to decide if you’re going to host your webinar live, simulive or both.
-Don’t forget to think about your audience when making this decision.
+Since all events are digital for the time being, you need to decide if you will host your webinar live, simulive or both.
+It’s important that you don’t forget to think about your audience when making this decision.

-Here are some questions to ask and discuss when deciding: Is your business or your speakers’ businesses international?
+When deciding, here are some questions to ask and discuss: Is your business or your speakers’ businesses international?
 Do you need to consider attendees in multiple time zones?
 Do the speakers feel comfortable having the conversation live or would they rather pre-record it in case of errors?
-If you’re going to run this simulive, who is going to be online to answer questions for each of the air times?
+If you’re going to run this simulive, who will be online to answer questions for each of the air times?
 Are the speakers available to answer multiple rounds of questions?

 6. Go over any initial concerns or roadblocks you foresee.

 Ask your team members if they have any concerns or anticipate any potential problems.
 It’s better to know about them as early as possible so you can plan solutions.
-See if your speakers have any technology needs like a microphone, camera, etc. to make the webinar a success.
+See if your speakers have any technology needs like a microphone, camera, etc., to make the webinar successful.

 7. Discuss the Q&A portion at the end of the webinar.

-Is the team comfortable with live, unfiltered questions or would they rather have advanced notice so they can prepare correct answers?
+Is the team comfortable with live, unfiltered questions or would they rather have advanced notice to prepare correct answers?

-If your team chooses to go with a live Q&A, you can still anticipate certain questions and prepare answers ahead of time.
+If your team chooses to go with a live Q&A, you can still anticipate certain questions and prepare answers beforehand.
 Your speakers and moderator are probably leaders in the topic’s field and have a good idea of some potential questions they may be asked.
-There is no right or wrong way to do a Q&A so use the method that’s most comfortable for your speakers.
+There is no right or wrong way to do a Q&A so use the most comfortable method for your speakers.

 Panel Webinar Marketing

 You have your topic, webinar style, speakers and event dates and times decided.
-Now you need to plan how you’re going to market your panel webinar.
-The host organization typically takes the lead on this with input from the speaker’s businesses.
+Now you need to plan how you will market your panel webinar.
+The host organization typically leads this with input from the speaker’s businesses.

 Before this package is disseminated to the different groups helping create and post the content, give your partner companies time to review and recommend changes that may impact their business.
-You want these companies to be posting and advertising this webinar on their channels too so unanimous buy-in is important.
+You want these companies to post and advertise this webinar on their channels, too, so unanimous buy-in is essential.

 Much of the content that goes into an asset package is going to be created or implemented by different people in different departments.
 Make sure everyone knows the due dates for their work by including them in the asset package if possible.